-FotoSeeds is the collaborative dream of photographers Geoff Johnson and Kameron Bayne to see the photography industry grow and flourish long term.
-Over the years, we have taught workshops, have been speakers at various conferences and offered one-on-one growth coaching sessions.
-And then we had to switched gears.
-As it began to get too big to manage along side our own separate photography businesses, we made the hard choice to officially closed the doors of FotoSeeds, Inc.
+FotoSeeds was the collaborative dream of photographers Geoff Johnson and Kameron Bayne to see the photography industry grow and flourish long term.
+In 2011, we set out to be working photographers helping working photographers.
+Over the next few years, we taught workshops, spoke at various conferences and offered one-on-one growth coaching sessions.
+But as it grew, it became apparent FotoSeeds needed more attention than we could give it and still run our separate photography businesses.
+In 2015, we made the hard choice to officially closed the doors of FotoSeeds, Inc.

 But the dream lives on — bigger than anything we could do alone.
 We want to pass it on to you and everyone who cares about the future of our shared industry.

 Today, more and more consumer clients and commercial corporations are asking creatives to do work for free.
 And an increasing number of experienced and aspiring creatives are now feeling pressure to work harder for less just to keep working.
 As our industry changes and conforms to these new economic realities, an age old debate draws sharper battle lines between who is just a “hobbyist” and who is a real “professional”.
 Our dream is to redraw those lines, and reframe that discussion as a partnership between the two rather than a war we fight amongst ourselves.